httprb/http/README.md

 ### Celluloid::IO Support

-The HTTP Gem makes it simple to make multiple concurrent HTTP requests from a Celluloid::IO actor.
+http.rb makes it simple to make multiple concurrent HTTP requests from a Celluloid::IO actor.
 Here's a parallel HTTP fetcher with the HTTP Gem and Celluloid::IO: